 Ana uses language as a material in itself.
 In the past, this has resulted in audio recordings, small-run print publications, and site specific installations made with vinyl cut and painted text.
 Inherent to her work are the poetics and politics of language.

-Ana is the inaugural Aotearoa New Zealand Canberra Wellington Indigenous Exchange Artist.
-Ana will visit Canberra for six weeks from 28 May and will base her research on the complexities and effects of learning, re-learning, and continuing to pursue Indigenous languages.
+Ana is the inaugural Aotearoa New Zealand Canberra Wellington Indigenous Exchange artist.
+Ana visited Canberra for six weeks during May-June 2019 and based her research on the complexities and effects of learning, re-learning, and continuing to pursue Indigenous languages.

 Image: Ana Iti